Henry Hudson (artist): Recent

 In 2016 Hudson's exhibited at Carl Kostyál Gallery, London and Sotheby's SI2 gallery in New York.
 He was recently nominated from Pulse Miami Beach art prize for a series of Woodburytype prints.

-Thames & Hudson published an 8-page profile on Hudson in the publication London Burning by Maryam Eisler, where Henry paid tribute to the vices of Hogarth's Tom Rakewell.
+Thames & Hudson published an 8-page profile on Hudson in the publication London Burning: Portraits from a Creative City by Maryam Eisler, where Henry paid tribute to the vices of Hogarth's Tom Rakewell.
 The last photograph in the series depicted Hudson lying naked on William Hogarth's grave in Chiswick, London.

 In April 2015, Sotheby's published a feature on Henry Hudson in coordination with his show at Sotheby's S|2 Gallery titled, Henry Hudson: The Contemporary Artist's Progress - The Rise and Fall of Young Sen. In an essay about Hudson Nimrod Kamer described him as a 'champagne fascist'.
 In 2015 he was extensively interviewed by GQ Magazine, with Dylan Jones describing Hudson as an 'iconic' artist".

 In March 2016 he was profiled by Flora Alexandra Ogilvy for The Gentleman's Journal magazine.
 In June 2020, during the COVID-19 pandemic, Hudson painted a mural in Roman Road, East London, touching on the coronavirus as well as Black Lives Matter and the controversial 5G antennas surrounding the area.